 A group is a collection of maps and apps usually related to a specific area of interest.
 You can create groups as a way to organize your items.
-As a group owner, you decide who can find the group, if others can request to join, and who can contribute content.
-You also have control over items shared to the group and can invite others to join who have the same type of account you have—organizational or public, even if your group doesn't accept membership requests.
+As a group owner, you decide who can find the group, who can join, and who can contribute content.
+You also have control over items shared with the group and can invite others to join who have the same type of account you have—organizational or public—even if your group doesn't accept membership requests.
+Group owners can also promote other group members to group managers, which allows them to perform many of the tasks that owners perform on the group.

 Groups that allow others to join the group and contribute items are a useful way to collaborate.
 For example, you might be a biologist working on an international bird habitat map template.
 You might search for groups whose members are sharing local bird habitat data that you could use.
 You could join the group and share your template.
 Together, your group could create a standardized international habitat map with rich local data layers.